knz/programming-in-c/assignments/6_bloom/README.rst

 - *k*,  the number of hash functions to use;
 - *n*,  the size of the bloom filter.
-- *ks*, `k` number of parameters passed to be passed to the hash function, every parameter can contain multiple arguments of different types.
+- *ks*, a set of `k` parameters to be passed to initialize the `k` different hash functions.
+Each parameter can be a single value or a combination of multiple arguments of different types, separated in a format of your choosing.

 Input / output definition
 =========================